Premier TEFL Pledge

 Accredited & Regulated 120-Hour TEFL Course In South Africa

-In just 3 weeks, earn your internationally recognised TEFL certification in South Africa from Premier Tefl.
-Get access to the course materials for 6 months.
+You can earn your internationally recognised TEFL certificate in South Africa in just 3 weeks.
+You will also have access to the course materials for 6 months.

 Premier TEFL accreditation